 This collateral is held by the Federal Reserve Bank of New York, which in the case of default by JPMorgan Chase will act as agent for Central Health, in a fiduciary account held in the name of JPMorgan Chase and Central Health and pledged to Central Health.
-During fiscal year 2011, collateral coverage was more than the 105% of bank balances on all days during the year as required by policy.
-As of September 30, 2011, Central Health's bank balances in excess of federal depository insurance were fully collateralized.
+During fiscal year 2012, collateral coverage was more than the 105% of bank balances on all days during the year except November 23 and December 6, 2011, and February 13 and 23, 2012.
+As of September 30, 2012, Central Health's bank balances in excess of federal depository insurance were fully collateralized.